SOS Class Registration Frequently Asked Questions

 - Check and resolve any holds you may have on your account.
 In your Academic Profile on the My Academics tab of AU Access, you will see a section that will note any holds that may prevent course registration.
 Click the View Holds link to see instructions on what to do to resolve the hold.

-Check out Step 5 on the Registration Refresher document which explains how to use the waitlist system.
+In Module 4 of the pre-orientaiton modules, you will find information about how to use the waitlist system.
 If no waitlist is associated with the class and section you want, contact the appropriate department for more information.
 Phone numbers are online for each department.
 It can be helpful to frequently check the registration system to see if any open seats become available.

 You may make adjustments to your class schedule according to the academic calendar (http://www.auburn.edu/main/auweb_calendar.php) while you have an open registration time ticket.